add-qwq/Personal-Homepage-zong/README.md

 - **Interactive Tag Cloud**: Hover effects on tags (e.g., "Anime," "Minecraft") highlight hobbies with scaling and color changes.
 - **Timeline Updates**: Reverse-chronological display of recent activities with smooth slide-in animations.
 - **Modal "About" Popup**: Click the navigation link to trigger a personalized introduction modal, closable via button or outside click.
-- **Birthday Countdown**: Real-time countdown to [Bumblebee - Android Zongzi]’s birthday (set to May 6th by default), displaying months, days, hours, minutes, and seconds.
+- **Birthday Countdown**: Real-time countdown to [Bumblebee - Android Zongzi]’s birthday (set to May 6th by default), displaying days, hours, minutes, and seconds.
 Updates every second and includes hover animations.
 - **Responsive Design**: Automatic layout adjustment for mobile, tablet, and desktop devices.